-Electrophilic substitution reactions:

-- Haloarenes undergo the usual electrophilic reactions of the benzene ring such as halogenation, nitration, sulphonation, and Friedel-Crafts reactions. - Halogen atom is slightly deactivating and is o, p-directing, therefore, further substitution occurs at the ortho- and para positions. - The o, p-directing influence of halogen atom can be easily understood if we consider the resonating structures of halobenzene as shown:
+Electrophilic substitution reactions: Haloarenes undergo the usual electrophilic reactions of the benzene ring such as halogenation, nitration, sulphonation, and Friedel-Crafts reactions.
+Halogen atom besides being slightly deactivating is o, p-directing; therefore, further substitution occurs at the ortho- and para positions concerning the halogen atom.
+The o, p-directing influence of halogen atom can be easily understood if we consider the resonating structures of halobenzene as shown:

-- Due to resonance, the electron density increases more at the ortho- and para-positions than at metapositions. - Further, the halogen atom because of its -I effect has some tendency to withdraw electrons from the benzene ring.
+Due to resonance, the electron density increases more at the ortho- and para-positions than at meta-positions.
+Further, the halogen atom because of its -I effect has some tendency to withdraw electrons from the benzene ring.
 As a result, the ring gets somewhat deactivated as compared to benzene and hence the electrophilic substitution reactions in haloarenes occur slowly and require more drastic conditions as compared to those in benzene.